 Hamburger icons are everywhere.
 They carved a niche for themselves without any intention to leave us anytime soon.
 Hate it, love it – just deal with it.
 Much like the real world, online expanses, including both web and mobile interfaces, have some tasty and irresistible junk food.

-Taking web by storm more than five years ago and provoking some mixed feelings in developer and designer communities, the hamburger button is a valid solution that is recognized by everyone and used on a daily basis.
+Taking the web by storm more than five years ago and provoking some mixed feelings in developer and designer communities, the hamburger button is a valid solution that is recognized by everyone and used on a daily basis.
 Yes, it has its pros and cons.
 Not every project is able to derive benefits from it.
-All in all it is a portion of junk food that, when overused, or used unwisely, can make your project sick.
+All in all, it is a portion of junk food that, when overused or used unwisely, can make your project sick.
 Nevertheless, it has won its way up to the big leagues.